AppsFlyerSDK/adrevenue-apple-sdk/README.md

 ```ruby
 pod 'AppsFlyer-AdRevenue'
 ```
-Do the initialization process described in the MoPub iOS section.

 ## MoPub
 To integrate AdRevenue into your Xcode project using CocoaPods, specify it in your `Podfile`: